Hone logo

 Problem Description

-• The function should handle cases where min is greater than max.
+• The function should work correctly regardless of whether min is greater than or less than max.

 Expected Behavior: